electricimp/Forecastio/README.md

 Access to the API is controlled by key.
 To obtain a key, please register for developer access [here](https://developer.forecast.io/register).

+The Forecast API returns a wealth of data (in JSON format).
+As such, it is left to your application to decode the returned data as only you know which data your application requires.
+You can view the many fields the returned data may contain [here](https://developer.forecast.io/docs/v2).

 Please note that the Forecast API is a commercial service.
 Though the first 1000 API calls made under your API key are free of charge, subsequent calls are billed at a rate of $0.0001 per call.
 The usage terms also require the addition of a “Powered by Forecast” badge that links to `http://forecast.io/` wherever data from the API is displayed.

 **To add this library to your project, add** `#require "Forecastio.class.nut:1.0.0"` **to the top of your agent code**